devhackclub/StudentsResourceHub-DevHackClub/.github/CONTRIBUTING.md

 3. **Create a New Branch**: Create a new branch for your contribution using a descriptive name.
 For example, `git checkout -b add-python-resources`.

-4. **Add Resources**: Add your resources, descriptions, and any necessary changes to the repository.
+4. **Add Resources**: Add your resources, descriptions, and any necessary changes to the repository in a separate file.

 5. **Commit Your Changes**: Commit your changes with clear and concise commit messages.